abcdesktopio/docs/opsdocs/docs/4.0/setup/kubernetes_abcdesktop.md

 ## Requirements

-- kubernetes cluster ready to run
+- kubernetes cluster READY to run
 - `kubectl` or `minikube` command-line tool must be configured to communicate with your cluster.
 - `openssl` and `curl` command line must be installed too (only for install using kubectl).